Online Optimization with Predictions and Switching Costs: Fast Algorithms and the Fundamental Limit: Abstract

 \section{Abstract}

-This paper studies an online optimization problem with switching costs and a finite prediction window.
-We propose two computationally efficient algorithms: Receding Horizon Gradient Descent (RHGD), and Receding Horizon Accelerated Gradient (RHAG).
-Both algorithms only require a finite number of gradient evaluations at each time.
-In addition, we show that the dynamic regrets of the proposed algorithms decay exponentially fast with the length of the prediction window.
-Moreover, we provide a fundamental lower bound on the dynamic regret for general online algorithms given arbitrarily large computational power.
-The lower bound \textit{almost} matches the dynamic regret of our RHAG, demonstrating that given limited prediction, more computation will not necessarily improve the online performance a lot.
-Lastly, we present simulation results using real-world data in energy systems.
+This paper studies an online optimization problem with a finite prediction window of cost functions and additional switching costs on decisions. {We propose two gradient-based online algorithms: Receding Horizon Gradient Descent (RHGD), and Receding Horizon Accelerated Gradient (RHAG).} Both algorithms only require a finite number of projected gradient evaluations at each stage. {We provide upper bounds on the dynamic regrets of the proposed algorithms and show that the regret upper bounds decay exponentially with the length of the prediction window.
+Moreover, we study the fundamental lower bound on the dynamic regret for a broad class of deterministic online algorithms.
+The lower bound is close to RHAG's regret upper bound, indicating that our gradient-based RHAG is a near-optimal online algorithm.
+Finally, we conduct numerical experiments to complement our theoretical analysis.}